2017 Major League Baseball postseason: (1) Cleveland Indians vs. (4) New York Yankees

 This was the fourth postseason meeting between the Indians and Yankees (1997, 1998, 2007).
-The Yankees overcame a two-games-to-none series deficit to upset the defending American League champion Indians in five games and advance to the ALCS for the fourth time in nine years.
+The Yankees overcame a two-games-to-none series deficit to upset the defending American League champion Indians in five games, advancing to the ALCS for the fourth time in nine years.

 Trevor Bauer and the Indians’ bullpen shut out the Yankees in Game 1.
 Game 2 was an offensive grind between both teams that went into extra innings, and once again the Indians prevailed as Yan Gomes batted in Austin Jackson in the bottom of the thirteenth to take a 2–0 series lead headed to the Bronx.
 Masahiro Tanaka outdueled Andrew Miller in a pitchers duel in Game 3 as the Yankees got on the board in the series.
 In Game 4, the Yankees jumped out to a big lead early and held it to send the series back to Cleveland for a decisive fifth game.
 Didi Gregorius hit two home runs in a 5-2 Yankees win in Game 5 to close out the series.

 Both teams would meet again in the Wild Card round in 2020, the ALDS in 2022, and the ALCS in 2024, with all three being won by the Yankees.